EricaLinaG/Emacsn/README.md

 # Emacsn

-###    A script and a Makefile to install and manage multiple emacs configurations with Chemacs.
+## A system to enable easy management of multiple emacs configurations.

 This is literally just a script and a __Makefile__ to create an easy system of installing and managing multiple emacs installations from github.